American Prairie is home to an extraordinary diversity of grassland birds.

 SHOREBIRDS & WADING BIRDS

-Those unfamiliar with the grassland birds of the northern plains might be surprised to learn that almost a quarter of the species found on American Prairie Reserve are classified as shorebirds and wading birds.
+Those unfamiliar with the grassland birds of the northern plains might be surprised to learn that almost a quarter of the species found on American Prairie are classified as shorebirds and wading birds.
 This group consists of a wide range of water-dependent birds such as herons, egrets, pelicans, sandpipers, and plovers, many of which travel exceptional distances to spend part of their life cycled on the prairie.

 PERCHING BIRDS, KINGFISHERS & WOODPECKERS

-Perching birds, or Passeriformes, make up the largest group of birds on the Reserve and in the bird kingdom.
+Perching birds, or Passeriformes, make up the largest group of birds on the prairie and in the bird kingdom.
 Combined with Kingfishers and Woodpeckers, orders Coraciiformes and Piciformes respectively, these species add vibrancy and a symphony of songs to the grassland ecosystem.
 Because of their size and abundance, bird watchers find an enticing challenge in identifying these birds by sight and sound, whether sitting on a grassy hilltop or driving slowly with the windows down.